wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 1.3.5 =
+* June 04, 2014 | NOTE: Upgrading Will Not Make Any Changes to Settings/Configurations.
+Upgrade With Confidence :)
+* Added Option to Disable Floating Icons on Mobile Devices
+* Theme Warning Ignore Option
+* Added Troubleshooting Options
+* Improved User Interface
+* Stable Release

 = 1.3.4 =
 * March 07, 2014 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Added Theme Warning Ignore Option